The inaugural Top Talks 2019 event showcased exceptional oral presentations from VCE Extended Investigation students.

-Invitations to present at Top Talks will be sent to participants by post in mid-December 2018.
+Invitations to present at Top Talks will be sent to participants by email and/or post in mid-late December.

-Top Talks will take place at the Village Roadshow Theatrette, State Library Victoria on Friday 15 February 2019, 11am-12.30pm.
+Top Talks was held at the Village Roadshow Theatrette, State Library Victoria on Friday 15 February 2019, 11am–12.30pm.

 Curriculum and assessment resources can be found on the